 inform the DSL that a concern has been raised

-School must detail its specific reporting arrangements/processes, including for initial concerns and concerns, and details of how the CPOMS system is to be used,

 There will be occasions when staff may suspect that a pupil may be at risk, but have no ‘real’ evidence.
 The pupil’s behaviour may have changed, their artwork could be bizarre, and they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed.

-School Name recognises that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
+St John the Baptist RC Primary School recognises that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
 However, they may also indicate a child is being abused or is in need of safeguarding.

 In these circumstances staff will try to give the child the opportunity to talk.
 It is fine for staff to ask the pupil if they are OK or if they can help in any way.